JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

 There is no best way to choose the correct package name.
-In this example we can for example use the `ImageInspector` name.
-With the appropriately changed and created template, the package can be generated using the following code
+In this example, we can, for example, use the `ImageInspector` name.
+With the appropriately changed and created template, the package can be generated using the following code.

 ```julia
 template("ImageInspector")